Consumer Warning: The Pink Panther Buys a New Laptop

 How fortunate the system did not delete the four-year Care Pack purchase: the error supported the fake offer for two years.

-Now that the smokescreen has cleared my Care Pack expires this summer NOT the summer of 2025.
-And with or without a partial refund, I have a useable lemon of a laptop with a current value of very little.
+Now that the smokescreen has cleared my Care Pack expires 2024 NOT 2025.
+And with or without a partial refund, I have a usable lemon of a laptop with a current value of very little.

 That I never had to use the Care Pack concealed the fraud.
 Or as HP claims…It was only a mistake.